Polkadot-Blockchain-Academy/pba-content/syllabus/8-XCM/4-Chain_Config_in_XCM/Parachain_Config_in_XCM_slides.md

 ### 📁 `LocationToAccountId` via `xcm-builder`

-- Defines how we convert a multilocation into a local accountId.
+- Defines how we convert a `Location` into a local account ID.
-- Useful when we want to withdraw/deposit tokens from a multilocation defined origin
+- Useful when we want to withdraw/deposit tokens from a `Location` defined origin
-- Useful when we want to dispatch as signed origins from a multilocation defined origin.
+- Useful when we want to dispatch as signed origins from a `Location` defined origin.

 <img style="width: 900px;" src="../../../assets/img/8-XCM/location_to_account_id_withdraw.svg" />

 Notes:

-- This will define how we convert a multilocation into a local accountId.
+- This will define how we convert a `Location` into a local account ID.
-- This is useful when we want to withdraw/deposit tokens from a multilocation defined origin or when we want to dispatch as signed origins from a multilocation defined origin.
+- This is useful when we want to withdraw/deposit tokens from a `Location` defined origin or when we want to dispatch as signed origins from a `Location` defined origin.

 ---v

 ### 📁 List of `LocationToAccountId` converters

-- `Account32Hash`: Hashes the multilocation and takes the lowest 32 bytes as account.
+- `Account32Hash`: Hashes the `Location` and takes the lowest 32 bytes as account.

 - `ParentIsPreset`: Converts the parent `MultiLocation` into an account of the form `b'Parent' + trailing 0s`